tud-zih-energy/nitro/README.md

 ## Supported Compiler and Platforms

-With the exception of the `jiffy`, `dl`, and `env` module, which are platform dependent, every other Nitro module can be built with a C++14 compliant compiler.
+With the exception of the `dl` and `env` module, which are platform dependent, every other Nitro module can be built with a C++14 compliant compiler.

 The currently tested compilers are: